DSonesson/cygni-test/README.md

 There are some tests for the api.
 These are  implemented using 'unittest'.
 To run the tests use: ```python -m unittest tests/test_api.py``` There are some warnings when running the tests realted to the async get_album_covers function.
-However, the tests are all passed.
+However, all tests are passedd.

 ## Caching
 Caching was implemented and functional.
 However when async was implemented the implementation broke, therefore it is removed for now.